Hedlundia mougeotii: Description

+Taxonomy

-Its closest relatives are some of the endemic British whitebeams, notably Hedlundia anglica, which differs only in slightly broader leaves.
-It is also closely related to Scandosorbus intermedia (Swedish whitebeam), which differs in having the leaves grey-white below and more deeply lobed, with the lobes spreading rather than forward-pointing, the fruit oval and less bright red, and in forming a stouter tree with a single trunk and more horizontal branching.
-All are tetraploid apomictic species which breed true without pollination, and ultimately of hybrid origin between Aria edulis and Sorbus aucuparia.
+Its closest relatives are some of the endemic British whitebeams, notably Hedlundia anglica (syn.
+Sorbus anglica), which differs only in slightly broader leaves.
+It is also closely related to Hedlundia intermedia (Swedish whitebeam; syn.
+Sorbus intermedia), which differs in having the leaves grey-white below and more deeply lobed, with the lobes spreading rather than forward-pointing, the fruit oval and less bright red, and in forming a stouter tree with a single trunk and more horizontal branching.
+All are tetraploid apomictic species which breed true without pollination, and ultimately of hybrid origin between Aria edulis (syn.
+Sorbus aria) and Sorbus aucuparia.

 Cultivation and uses

-It is widely grown as an ornamental tree in northern Europe, though usually unrecognised, misidentified as Scandosorbus intermedia.
-Although described in 1858, it was only brought into widespread cultivation in the 1950s by the Danish Heath Society, being sold as a "new improved form of Sorbus intermedia", sometimes with the cultivar name 'Latifolia' (additionally leading to confusion with Karpatiosorbus latifolia).
+It is widely grown as an ornamental tree in northern Europe, though usually unrecognised, misidentified as Hedlundia intermedia.
+Although described in 1858, it was only brought into widespread cultivation in the 1950s by the Danish Heath Society, being sold as a "new improved form of Sorbus intermedia", sometimes with the cultivar name 'Latifolia' (additionally leading to confusion with Aria latifolia, syn.
+Sorbus latifolia).
 It is valued for its tolerance of urban conditions and difficult soil, and is very commonly planted in land reclamation schemes on slag heaps and roadside shrub planting.
 It has also proved very tolerant of oceanic climates with cold summers, growing much better than S. intermedia in coastal conditions north to the Faroe Islands.